muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/Project_s202019400_s202024300_s202019600/README.md

 ---
 ## About the Dataset
 The dataset contains detailed records of credit card transactions, including numerical and categorical features.
 It provides a rich source of information for fraud detection analysis.
+[Dataset Link](https://www.kaggle.com/datasets/priyamchoksi/credit-card-transactions-dataset)

 **Columns:**
 - trans_date_trans_time: Timestamp of the transaction.